<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 If you’re still experiencing operational pain, it’s likely that you’ve outgrown those systems and the benefits they initially delivered.

-This is the downside of the best of breed software approach, and it is real.
+This is the downside of the best-of-breed software approach, and it is real.

 Here are four telltale signs that multiple software systems are creating havoc at your company, and that it may be time to make the switch to an integrated ERP system.

-1, Disparate Information Across Departments
+1. Disparate Information Across Departments

 You’re likely spending untold hours managing data spread across multiple software systems.
 Just think back to the last time you had to produce a comprehensive report.
 Multiple open applications.
-Data organized in ways that only make sense within the confines of that application.
+Data is organized in ways that only make sense within the confines of that application.
 How many hours do you or your staff spend each month reconciling these various data sets?

 ERP cuts these hours dramatically.
 With a single home for all company data—and a singular process to extract and makes sense of the data—you’ll benefit from significant time savings as well as increased interdepartmental coordination.